 And, if you don't own a trainer, try borrowing one from a friend or exercise in a gym with a stationary bike.

 The duration of the workouts should be around 60-90 minutes, without the need to go too hard, but with enough intensity to sweat heavily.
+The goal of the session is to bring your body temperature up quickly - to around 38.5ºC (101.3ºF) and then reduce your effort to maintain your body temperature between 38.5 and 39ºC (102.2ºF)for the remainder of the session.

 Regarding the duration of the protocol, about two weeks is the sweet spot, but if you’re really fit you could adapt in just one week.
+As more well-trained individuals tend to already have partial adaptations to the heat.

 Remember to build it up: start with shorter and easier sessions, and finish it with longer and harder ones.
-Additionally, carry out the protocol as close to the event where you want to perform in the heat as possible.

 Cooling in the heat